Ursula Bagdasarjanz: CD reviews

 MOZART-BEETHOVEN-BRAHMS.
 VDE Gallo (www.vdegallo.ch) : CD 1352.
 TT : 78'27.

-Violinist Ursula Bagdasarjanz, who has said, "I get my energy from music: it is the breath that gives rhythm to my life," is, as a concert performer, virtuoso and pedagogue, one of the most prominent figures in Swiss musical life.
-For the culmination of her international career, she has put together a collection of CDs with radio and digitally remastered recordings (2008–2011), as well as a live recording.
-In this fifth volume, accompanied by pianist Luciano Sgrizzi, she performs Mozart's Sonata in G Major, K. 302 (1963, Studio Lugano), with remarkable sonority and sensitivity; and with pianist Bruno F. Saladin, Beethoven's famous "Kreutzer" Sonata in A Major, op.
+Violinist Ursula Bagdasarjanz is a concert performer and pedagogue in Switzerland.
+She has produced a collection of CDs containing radio and digitally remastered recordings (2008–2011) and a live recording.
+In this fifth volume, accompanied by pianist Luciano Sgrizzi, she performs Mozart's Sonata in G Major, K. 302 (1963, Studio Lugano).
+With pianist Bruno F. Saladin, she performs Beethoven's Sonata in A Major, op.
 47, and Brahms's Sonata in D Minor, op.
-108, both recorded live in 1964.
-These are lovely reminders of a glorious musical and artistic past, whose future is assured by this disc, which will delight violinists well beyond the borders of Switzerland.
+108, recorded live in 1964.